CISOs | Guide to Informed Decision Making and Moving it Forward

 As the lead protector of information security within an organization, a chief information security officer (CISO) must understand the risks that exist, as well as be able to clearly communicate those risks and possible solutions to the organization’s leadership.
 In addition to this, they have to be able to make informed decisions about what risks demand attention and the best strategies to mitigate those risks.

-A security program is the key to helping a CISO, and the organization itself make informed decisions.
+A security program is a key to helping a CISO, and the organization itself make informed decisions.

 What is a Security Program?